AMReX-Combustion/PeleLM/Docs/source/GettingStarted.rst

 `PeleLM` Quickstart
 ===================

-The following summarizes how to obtain `PeleLM` and all the supporting software required, and how to build and run a simple case in order to obtain a first set of results.
+For the impatient, the following summarizes how to obtain `PeleLM` and all the supporting software required, and how to build and run a simple case in order to obtain a first set of results.
-More details about the make system are given in section  :ref:`sec:build:make`
+A thoroush discussion of the model equations, and time stepping algorithms in `PeleLM` is given in :ref:`sec:model`.
+More details about the make system are given in :ref:`sec:build:make`.
+Parameters provided for runtime control of `PeleLM` are discussed in :ref:`sec:control`.
+Visualization of the results from `PeleLM` is discussed in :ref:`sec:visualization`.

 Obtaining `PeleLM`
 ------------------